michaelUsh3R/arrays-maps-template/README.md

 * `multiply_test.py`
 * `tic_tac_toe_test.py`

 Looking for additional practice problems to prepare for the exam?
-Checkout
+Checkout:
 * programs in the `practice` folder

 <!--### General Hints